 How to Eat Safely in Cambodia – A Footpath Feasting Guide to Safe Eating

 How to eat safely in Cambodia is a concern of many travellers heading here and is something we are asked about all the time by people planning a visit.
-Getting sick can ruin that once in a lifetime trip to Angkor Wat , but it can ruin a whole lot more than that if you catch something really nasty.
+Getting sick can ruin that once in a lifetime trip to Angkor Archaeological Park.
+But it can ruin a whole lot more than that if you catch something really nasty.

 How to Eat Safely in Cambodia – A Footpath Feasting Guide to Safe Eating

-For example, a few years ago on a guidebook assignment in northern Italy we were driving to our next destination when Lara told me the name of the hotel we were staying at that night.
-It sounded familiar and I recalled why… a couple of weeks before our stay the hotel in question had a serious outbreak of food poisoning amongst a group of guests, resulting in one fatality.
+Some years ago on a travel guidebook assignment in northern Italy we were driving to our next destination on our Italian Lakes road trip when Lara told me the name of the hotel we were checking into that night.
+It sounded familiar.
+Then I recalled why.
+A couple of weeks before our stay, the hotel in question had a serious outbreak of food poisoning amongst a group of guests, resulting in one fatality.

 It was a dilemma trying to determine how to cover the hotel in the book we were working on.
-It was one of the grandest hotels of the region, with a noble history, so was it fair on the hotel to mention the incident (“nice hotel, but avoid the food!”) or unfair on potential guests to not write about it?
+It was one of the most iconic grand hotels on the Italian Lakes, with a noble history.
+So was it fair on the hotel to mention the incident (“nice hotel, but avoid the food!”) or unfair on potential guests to not write about it?

-We had just arrived at a new hotel in Phnom Penh and with deadlines looming that afternoon we decided to order some room service for lunch.
-Our own needs aside, we also try to make a habit of ordering room service at hotels we’re writing about to see what it’s like, as travellers often tell us they ate in their room because they were too tired to go out.
+We had just arrived at a new hotel in Phnom Penh, and with deadlines looming that afternoon we decided to order some room service for lunch.
+Our own needs aside, we try to make a habit of ordering room service at hotels we’re writing about to see what it’s like, because travellers often tell us that they will eat in their room at least once in a stay because they’re too tired to go out.

 The fresh spring rolls that arrived that day were very fresh.
-So fresh, in fact, that the prawns were raw.
-The ‘chef’ hadn’t cooked them before preparing the rolls.
-I would eat raw prawns in a sushi joint in Japan or a fine dining restaurant in Italy, say, where they serve them uncooked in olive oil, and where they know how to handle them.
+So fresh, in fact, that the prawns were completely raw.
+The ‘chef’ had forgotten to cook the prawns before preparing the rolls.
+I would eat raw prawns in a sushi joint in Japan or a fine dining restaurant in Italy (or cooking class in Venice), where they serve prawns uncooked in extra virgin olive oil, and where they know how to handle them.
 But the last place I’d eat raw prawns is Cambodia.

 For an unsuspecting and unlucky guest, eating the uncooked prawns could have meant a couple of days suffering bacterial diarrhoea, or worse, contracting hepatitis A or typhoid, both distinct risks in Cambodia.
 One reason why you should have those pre-trip vaccinations.

-A couple of weeks later we did a popular cooking course at a restaurant in a Cambodian city where the ‘instructor’ really had a thing about food safety – and sprinkling Knorr’s chicken stock cubes into every single dish.
+A couple of weeks later, we did a popular cooking course at a local restaurant in another Cambodian city where the ‘instructor’ really had a thing about food safety – and crumbling Knorr’s chicken stock cubes into every single dish.
 While his obsessive use of the stock cubes was disconcerting, his admirable safety lessons were undone by the plastic container of ‘meat’ he proudly showed us.

 I prefer metal containers for hygiene reasons.
 I also prefer to keep raw beef, pork and chicken in separate containers.
 Yes, he kept all three types of meat in the one container for use in both his restaurant and the cooking classes he ran with his wife each day.

-If you were being generous you could say that, well, it’s all going to get cooked anyway and that any bacteria (yes, you chicken juice floating around with possible campylobacter and salmonella) will die when the meat is cooked to a safe temperature.
+If you were being generous you could say that, well, it’s all going to get cooked anyway and that any bacteria* will die when the meat is cooked to a safe temperature. (*The meats were floating in chicken juice with possible campylobacter and salmonella).
 But really, would you want to cook or eat in a restaurant with a kitchen that takes that unnecessary risk in the first place?

 While I would never recommend a cooking course where the secret flavour ingredient is Knorr’s chicken stock, I would also never knowingly eat at a restaurant that takes such risks with food hygiene when it comes to meat storage.
-Nor do I want to be recommending it.
+Nor do I want to be recommending that restaurant or cooking class.

-But as travel writers do we have an obligation to other travellers to not only not mention these places in the stories we’re writing but to also ‘out’ places that could potentially harm – or even kill – guests with poor food handling practices?
+But as food and travel writers, do we have an obligation to travellers to not only not mention these places in the stories and books we’re writing, but to also ‘out’ places that could potentially harm – or even kill – guests due to their poor food handling practices?
 And how do we know that places we recommend actually do have better food handling without going into the kitchen to do an inspection?

 The cooking course instructor, however, didn’t think that there was anything wrong with his food handling practices, even after I pointed out the potential problem.
 It’s a popular cooking class that is recommended in guidebooks and travel forums and included on food tours.
 There’s no way we will be recommending it.

-As we’ve now been living in Cambodia for six months and have spent plenty of time in kitchens here, doing cooking classes and interviewing chefs and restaurant owners, we thought it was time for some tips on how to eat safely in Cambodia.
+Since those experiences, we’ve been living in Cambodia for some years and have spent plenty of time in kitchens here, doing cooking classes, and interviewing chefs and restaurant owners, so we thought it was time we shared some advice on how to eat safely in Cambodia.

 Tips For How to Eat Safely in Cambodia

-If you’re at a hotel/hostel with a buffet, don’t pick up food or pieces of fruit with communal serving spoons or forks and then go and sit down and eat with your hands.
-Buffets themselves are never a great idea but sharing cutlery can be just as dangerous.
+If you’re at a hotel or hostel with a buffet for breakfast, don’t pick up food or pieces of fruit with communal serving spoons or forks and then go and sit down and eat it with your hands.
+Buffets themselves are never a great idea, but sharing cutlery can be just as dangerous.
+Take your own cutlery from your table.

 Always wash your hands well before you eat, but especially if you’ve been in the countryside, shaking hands with people, and perhaps patting (hopefully, rabies-free) dogs.
 Wash your hands throughly with soap for at least twenty seconds.
 Or use a hand sanitiser with at least 60% alcohol.

 Don’t assume that visiting a Western-owned restaurant means you’re safe.
-Unless the chef is operating at the level of a restaurant like Cuisine Wat Damnak in Siem Reap, food hygiene standards might not be much better than a market food stall, and in some cases could be worse.
-Lara was in bed (and in the bathroom!) for two days after eating at an established French restaurant in Siem Reap – one that came recommended by local residents.
-Take care.
+Unless the chef is operating at the level of a restaurant like Cuisine Wat Damnak, Sugar Palm, Lum Orng Farm to Table restaurant, or some of the other best restaurants in Siem Reap, food hygiene standards might not be much better than a market food stall.

 SHARE ON SOCIAL MEDIA